 Where do you find macros?

-You can write your own macros, but it's often easiest to find and tweak existing ones.
-Paul Beverley's free book, Macros for Writers and Editors contains over 400 macros for writing and editing tasks.
+You can write your own macros, but it’s often easiest to find and tweak existing ones.
+Paul Beverley’s free book, Macros for Editors contains hundreds of macros for writing and editing tasks.

 Free macros for writers